kodymoodley/defeasibleinferenceplatform/README.md

 2. Change into the defeasibleinferenceplatform directory.

 3. Type mvn clean package.
 On build completion, the "target" directory will contain a net.za.cair.dip-${version}.jar file.

-#### Installation

-Requirements:

-+ Protégé 5
-+ Java 1.8

-Steps:

-1. Copy net.za.cair.dip-${version}.jar to the "plugins" subdirectory of your Protégé 5 distribution.

-2. Backup protege-editor-owl.jar from the "bundles" subdirectory of your Protégé 5 distribution.

-3. Replace your existing protege-editor-owl.jar in the "bundles" subdirectory of Protégé 5 with the one in this repository.

-#### Accessing plugin features in Protégé

-+ Enable DIP tab via the Window | Tabs menu.
-+ To flag a subclass axiom as defeasible, toggle the button labelled "d" in the selected class description pane.
-+ Access the list of defeasible subclass axioms in the ontology via Window | Views | DIP views.
-+ We strongly recommend to use DIP in conjunction with the [HermiT](http://www.hermit-reasoner.com/) Protégé plugin for accurate results.
-+ **Note:** Theoretically, DIP can be used with any sound and complete reasoning implementation, but in practice reasoners differ in how they implement the OWLReasoner interface.
-For e.g., some reasoners will not update their inferences after an ontology changes unless the classify method is invoked explicitly.
-HermiT does not have this issue.

 #### License